AakLak/RSBotSpot/content/post/how-to-register-account.md

 ## **How to Confirm You're on a Proxy**
 Simply [Google: What's my ip](https://www.google.com/search?q=whats+my+ip) to check your IP address.
 Google should display your proxy IP address, and not your home IP address.<br>
 *To check your home IP, you can [Google: What's my ip](https://www.google.com/search?q=whats+my+ip) on a regular browser without a proxy applied.*

+## **What's next**
+Congratulations, you did it!
+Now you can safely register your accounts through a proxy before botting.
+Make sure to check out our other guides: <a href="/post/all-about-proxies-for-runescape-botting/" target="_blank" rel="noopener"_>All About Proxies for Runescape Botting</a> and <a href="/post/how-to-use-proxies-with-tribot/" target="_blank" rel="noopener"_>How to use Proxies with TRiBot</a> for more information!